IsaacSchemm/Crowmask/README.md

 Settings prefixed with `ATProto` can be omitted if you don't need the Bluesky bot.
 Crowmask stores Bluesky tokens in its database, so `ATProtoIdentifier` and `ATProtoPassword` should be removed once tokens are established.

-You should be able to leave `AdminActor` blank or omit it to run the server without an admin actor (and without the ability to see who's interacted with your posts), although this hasn't been tested.

 For **Key Vault**, the app is set up to use Managed Identity - turn this on in the Function App (Settings > Identity) then go to the key vault's access